-OF COURSE I'm serious!
-I played tennis for 15 years and during that time I tried to read everything that was ever written about the game, including encyclopedias, player biographies, instructional books, newspaper articles, magazine articles and of course novels.
-Why?
-Because I was just young enough to believe that I could take my game to a higher level, you know, the ITF Satellite Circuit.
+Back in the Eighties, you see, I was just young enough to believe that reading about the sport I loved (and watching it religiously on TV) would help take my game to a higher level.
+You know, the ITF Satellite Circuit.
 Ha!
-Well, that didn't happen, but I did retire from the game as a well versed, relatively solid 5.0 level player, and I'm more than pleased with that, all things considered.
+Well, that didn't happen of course, but that's entirely on me, not the books.
+Even so, when I finally did retire from playing, I judged myself to be a fairly well versed, relatively solid 5.0 level player, and I'm more than pleased with that, all things considered.

 "That's the trouble with tennis," complained Brenda, shaking the watch beside her ear.
 "Whenever you've got time off to play, the other person never has, and-- vice versa.
 You know?
 So you never do play.
 Wouldn't it be wonderful, though, if Nick can invent that tennis robot he's been promising, the machine or dummy that will return your strokes so that you can play alone?"